The NEXT_DAY function in Oracle is used to return

 returns a

-already falls on the specified weekday, the function will return the next occurrence of that weekday.
+DATEvalue representing the next occurrence of the specified weekday after the givenstart_date.
+If the givenstart_datealready falls on the specified weekday, the function will return the next occurrence of that weekday.

-Key Features of NEXT_DAY
+Key Features of NEXT_DAY:

 1. Calculates the Next Occurrence of a Weekday: